smileinnovation/weblog/_posts/2021-10-27-starting-from-scratch-how-to-embed-computer-vision-techniques-into-your-project.md

 # Before anything else, what you need to know about computer vision

-🤓 H*ere, I’m not going to explain the theoretical and practical of how computer vision techniques work.
+🤓 Here, I’m not going to explain the theoretical and practical of how computer vision techniques work.
 There is already a[ good amount of literature available ](https://towardsdatascience.com/search?q=computer%20vision)for you to read, and w[e have covered it already in the past.](https://medium.com/smileinnovation/tagged/machine-learning)

 Instead, we will focus on the minimum required knowledge to use computer vision, especially deep learning techniques.